cadihowley/cadihowley.github.io/writing/tutorial.md

       password: "<wifi password>"
 ````

->:exclamation: **Important** If your wifi network has spaces in the name, use quotation marks around the name.
+>:exclamation: **Important** If your wifi network has spaces in its name, use quotation marks around the network name.

-4. Save the file, and remove the SD Card from your computer.
+4. Save the file, and remove the SD Card (and SSD drive) from your computer.

 ### Booting up the Raspberry Pi